veenavijai/birds-mel-veena/README.md

 ## Classification of spectrograms into bird calls vs background noise vs human speech

 This repo documents my work with Dr. Shyam Madhusudhana as part of my internship with the Bioacoustics Research Program, Cornell Lab of Ornithology.
+You can read my blog post [here.](https://www.birds.cornell.edu/ccb/signal-processing-taking-wing-a-brp-interns-perspective/)

 **indices_file.py**